 As specific design criteria are generally the case with each expansion problem, each bellow is designed and manufactured to customers’ requirements, including length, pressure, end termination and movement requirements.

-Axial bellows are designed to absorb thermal expansion in straight pipe runs working below 10 bar.
-Each unit must be installed between two anchor points and have sufficient guides along the full pipe length.
+Axial bellows, designed to absorb thermal expansion in straight pipe runs operating below 10 bar, require installation between two anchor points with sufficient guides along the total pipe length.

-Double-hinged bellows are positioned in the same method as double-tied bellows and can also absorb large movements.
-Unlike the double-tied bellows, lateral movement can be accommodated in one plane only due to the hinge brackets.
-These systems are ideal for high-pressure systems, or where forces on anchor points could not be contained.
+Double-hinged bellows, positioned similarly to double-tied bellows, absorb large movements, allowing lateral movement in only one plane due to the hinge brackets.
+Double-hinged systems are ideal for high-pressure applications or where forces from thermal expansion on anchor points cannot be contained.

-Each bellows is available with a range end terminations including fixed or swivel flanges, stub pipes, BSP male and female thread and copper stubs.
+End fittings for each bellow include a range of terminations such as fixed or swivel flanges, stub pipes, BSP male and female threads, and copper stubs.